N3 (South Africa): Free State

-After crossing into the Free State, the N3 heads to Harrismith, where the N5 leaves it (providing a route to Bloemfontein and Cape Town via the N1).
-The N3 then heads to the north, and passes the town of Warden and heads towards Villiers, where a toll is located right before the R26 Villiers off-ramp (Wilge Toll Plaza).
+After crossing into the Free State, the N3 heads through Swinburne (crossing the Wilge River) to Harrismith, where the N5 leaves it (providing a route to Bloemfontein and Cape Town via the N1).
+The N3 then heads to the north, and passes the town of Warden and heads towards Villiers, where a tollgate is located right before the R26 Villiers off-ramp (Wilge Toll Plaza).
 Immediately after Villers, the N3 crosses the Vaal River and enters Mpumalanga.
 Here, it becomes a dual carriageway again and remains one for its remainder.